Model to Monument is a Training Program for Sculptors Producing Public Art in NYC

-Model to Monument (M2M) is a five-year partnership with the New York City Department of Parks & Recreation.
-M2M trains artists to produce work for public spaces, bringing contemporary sculptures to hundreds of thousands of New Yorkers and visitors.
-Greg Wyatt, League instructor and sculptor-in-residence at St. John the Divine, leads the program.
+Model to Monument (M2M) is a partnership with the New York City Department of Parks & Recreation continuing the rich tradition of public art in NYC.
+M2M trains artists to produce work for public spaces and installs the work in Riverside Park South in Manhattan and Van Cortlandt Park in the Bronx.
+Each year, these eight public sculptures are enjoyed by hundreds of thousands of New Yorkers and visitors.
+Greg Wyatt, League instructor and sculptor-in-residence at the Cathedral Church of Saint John the Divine, leads the program.

-M2M is supported in part by a generous grant from the Rockefeller Brothers Fund’s Pivotal Place: New York City program, whose goals include cultivating civic life and the natural environment, encouraging immigrant civic participation, and supporting individual achievement and artistic expression.
+Past years of M2M have been supported in part by: a generous grant from the Rockefeller Brothers Fund’s Pivotal Place: New York City program, whose goals include cultivating civic life and the natural environment, encouraging immigrant civic participation, and supporting individual achievement and artistic expression; the Extell Development Company; the Aldyn at Riverside Park South; the Stavros Niarchos Foundation, one of the world’s leading international philanthropic organizations, making grants in the areas of arts and culture, education, health and medicine, and social welfare; and the New York City Department of Cultural Affairs.